sirixdb/sirixdb.github.io/xquery-api.md

      final var compileChain = SirixCompileChain.createWithNodeStore(store)) {
   System.out.println();
   System.out.println("Query loaded document:");
-  final var queryString = "sdb:doc('mycol.xml', 'mydoc.xml')/log/all-time::*";
+  final var queryString = "sdb:doc('mycol.xml', 'mydoc.xml')/log/all-times::*";
   System.out.println(queryString);
   final var query = new XQuery(compileChain, queryString);
   query.prettyPrint().serialize(ctx, System.out);
 }
 ```

-We support a whole bunch of temporal axis: `first::` to get a node in the first revision, `last::` to get a node in the last revision, `previous::` to get the node in the previous revision, `next::` to get the node in the next revision, `future::` and `future-or-self::` to get a node in all future revisions or the current and future revisions, `past::` and `past-or-self::` to get a node in past revisions or the current and past revisions.
-We have already seen the `all-time::`-axis which iterates over a node in all revisions.
+SirixDB supports a lot of temporal axis: `first::` to get a node in the first revision, `last::` to get a node in the last revision, `previous::` to get the node in the previous revision, `next::` to get the node in the next revision, `future::` and `future-or-self::` to get a node in all future revisions or the current and future revisions, `past::` and `past-or-self::` to get a node in past revisions or the current and past revisions.
+We have already seen the `all-times::`-axis which iterates over a node in all revisions.

-JSON instead has no notion of navigational axis, instead we provide custom functions:
+JSON instead has no notion of navigational axis, instead SirixDB provides custom functions:

 - `jn:future($item as json-item(), $includeSelf as xs:boolean) as json-item()*`: Function for selecting a json-item in the future or the future-or-self.
 The first parameter is the context item.
-Second parameter is if the current item should be included in the result or not.
+Second parameter denotes if the current item should be included in the result or not.

 - `jn:past($item as json-item(), $includeSelf as xs:boolean) as json-item()*`: Function for selecting a json-item in the past or the past-or-self.
 The first parameter is the context item.
-Second parameter is if the current item should be included in the result or not.
+Second parameter denotes if the current item should be included in the result or not.

 - `jn:all-times($item as json-item()) as json-item()+`: Function for selecting a json-item in all revisions.